How to Start an LLC in Maryland (2025 Guide)

-To get started, you'll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Maryland Department of Assessments and Taxation ($100 processing fee).
+To start a limited liability company (LLC) in Maryland, you’ll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Maryland Department of Assessments and Taxation.
+The cost to form an LLC in Maryland is $100.

 You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized Maryland LLC formation service (recommended).